nucleus-labs/goose.template/README.md

 6. argument-type        (string) (optional-dependent)
     - a string representing the variable's type.
 Valid types are (`"any" "string" "float" "int"`). `string` and `any` are identical in functionality, but `any` is intended to be an explicit "anything is accepted here".
 Type checking is performed on provided values that are not `any` or `string`, and will raise an error if the wrong type is provided.
 Providing a value for this is required if `argument-name` is provided, otherwise it is disallowed.
 7. argument-description (string) (optional-dependent)
     - a description of what the argument does for the flag.
-Providing a value for this is required if `"argument-name"` is provided, otherwise it is disallowed.
+Providing a value for this is optional.
 <br /><br />

 Next we have